microsoft/CCF/doc/audit/receipts.rst

 This user can either:

-1. Query the new service for receipts at the same transaction IDs.
+1. Query the new service for receipts at the same :term:`Transaction ID` values.
 If those transactions come back as `INVALID`, because they were truncated, the signature over the old receipts is proof of truncation.
-If they come back as `COMMITTED` with a different root, the existence of two signatures over different roots at the same TxID is proof a fork happened.
+If they come back as `COMMITTED` with a different root, the existence of two signatures over different roots at the same TxID is proof that a fork happened.
 2. Scan the ledger, for example using the :doc:`/audit/python_library`, and find the transactions for which they have receipts.
 The `write_set_digest` in the receipt should match the digest of the transactions on disk.
-If it doesn't, the signature over the receipt is proof of fork.
+If it doesn't, the signature over the receipt is proof of a fork.